 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-I have been travelling full time since September and I knew on this trip I did not want to be buying water every single day as I am trying my best to reduce my plastic use and be more of a responsible traveller so I had 2 choices before I went away, to buy lots of water purification tablets to add into the tap water, or a filtered water bottle to filter the tap water.
+I have been travelling full time for a few months and I knew on this trip I did not want to be buying water every single day as I am trying my best to reduce my plastic use and be more of a responsible traveller so I had 2 choices before I went away, to buy lots of water purification tablets to add into the tap water, or a filtered water bottle to filter the tap water.

 Now I won’t lie I spent a lot of time debating what to do!